CatherineLE/SEABuildingEnergyBenchmarking/README.md

 -NaN imputer methods comparison  \
 -NaN KNN Imputer

-The mains steps in the notebook2 :
+The mains steps in the notebook 2 :

 -Data Preparation on rows and columns \
 -Normalisation on numerical X \